Learn ›

 - 2400 mg: ~2.67 mg per drop

 For maximum absorption, dispense the CBD oil directly into your dog’s mouth—ideally along the cheek or under the tongue.
 If your dog resists this, the oil can be mixed into a small amount of food.
-Giving CBD with a meal that contains some fat improves bioavailability, which is why the clinical protocols all administered CBD at mealtime.
+Giving CBD with a meal that contains some fat improves absorption, which is why we recommend administering at mealtime.

 Always verify your product’s concentration against the lab-tested Certificate of Analysis (COA) available for every ABSC batch.

-Titration means starting at a low dose and gradually increasing to the target.
-This approach minimizes side effects, identifies the minimum effective dose for your individual dog, and gives you time to observe responses at each level.
+Start at a low serving size and gradually increase to the target.
+This approach minimizes side effects, helps identify the right amount for your individual dog, and gives you time to observe your dog’s response at each level.

 Phase 1: Introduction (Days 1–7)

-- Begin at approximately half the target dose
+- Begin at approximately half the target serving size

 - Administer twice daily with meals